vectorgrp/OSC-NCAP-scenarios/README.md

   - Vehicle Catalog and Pedestrian Catalog contain only entities that are used within the scenarios of this repository
   - Vehicle Catalog and Pedestrian Catalog are contained in the 'NCAP/Catalogs' folder instead of the 'OpenSCENARIO/Catalogs' folder
   - entities in 'VehicleCatalog' and 'PedestrianCatalog' do not reference a 3D model for visualization
 - The files in this repository may be updated independently of DYNA4 releases.
-To make use any updates in this repository that are not yet included in your DYNA4 release version we recommend to:
+To use any updates in this repository that are not yet included in your DYNA4 release version we recommend to:
   - Generate a new and unmodified instance of the Demo_NCAP example project.
   - Overwrite the folder contents of OpenSCENARIO and OpenDRIVE in the simulation project's database with the contents from this repository.
   - Create new Scenarios and Tasks for any NCAP scenarios that are newly covered compared to your DYNA4 release version.